kushrami/PythonProgramms/README.md

 # PythonProgramms
-This Are some python programms, which will help to improve your basics.
+Some python programms, which will help to improve your basics or revise them.